rcohngru/congressional-voting-eda/README.md

 The motivation behind this project comes from a desire to learn why members of Congress miss roll-call votes, the most important part of their job.
 In researching this project I learned that it is fairly common for member of Congress to miss 1-2% of votes during each session.
 However, there are notable outliers that miss a significantly higher percentage of votes.
 My goal was to understand what was going on this situation.

+## TLDR
+**Note**: This study only took the amount of votes into consideration, not the contents of each bill.
+It is entirely possible that the votes being missed are less important votes, like commemorative or procedural ones.

+* Senators who run for President will miss more votes during that Congressional session than their counterparts, and will miss more votes than they do when they are not running for President.
+* Speakers of the House will miss more votes during that Congressional session than their counterparts, and will miss more votes than they do when they are not Speaker of the House.
+* Female Representatives of the House miss more votes on average than male Representatives--and this is statistically significant.
+* Male Senators miss more votes on average than Female Senators--and the results from the hypothesis tests were unclear as to whether this is statistically significant or not.
+* Democratic Representatives miss more votes on average than Republican Representatives--and this is statistically significant.
+* Republican Senators miss more votes on average than Democratic Senators--but this is **not** statistically significant.
+* Age does not affect how many votes a member of Congress will miss.
+* Seniority does not affect how many votes a member of Congress will miss.
+* Distance from the Capitol does not affect how many votes a member of Congress will miss.

 ## Data Collection

 The data for this project was collected using ProPublica's free API.
 The data consists of voting records for the past 15 Congressional sessions for the House, Senate, and individual members.
 The data is relatively clean, however there may be some inconsistencies between the individual `member` data and the data present in the `house` and `senate` voting records.
 This project primarily used the data in the `house` and `senate` directories.